Gianfranco-Campana/PracticalMachineLearning/PML Project.md

 #### All credits to:
 #### Velloso, E.; Bulling, A.; Gellersen, H.; Ugulino, W.; Fuks, H. Qualitative Activity Recognition of Weight Lifting Exercises.
 Proceedings of 4th International Conference in Cooperation with SIGCHI (Augmented Human '13) .
 Stuttgart, Germany: ACM SIGCHI, 2013.
 [Document](http://groupware.les.inf.puc-rio.br/public/papers/2013.Velloso.QAR-WLE.pdf)

-The strategy chosen is to remove any variable not directly correlated to the capturing of movement by sensor, and so I delete the first 7 columns:
+The strategy chosen is to remove any variable which isn't a value captured  by sensors, and so the first 7 columns are deleted:

 1. Index
 2. user_name